 Béla Bartók Memorial House

-North of Szilágyi Erzsébet fasor but still very much in the Buda Hills, this is the house where the great composer resided from 1932...
+North of Szilágyi Erzsébet fasor, this house (1924) is where the great composer resided from 1932 until 1940, when he emigrated to the...

 The second largest in Hungary, this 19km-long cave discovered in 1904 is noted for both its stalactites and its bats.
 Be advised that...